- Intro.01.1 Scope and purpose

 - “Alternative rule” designates an alternative treatment which affects all or several elements of the description, and which must be used consistently throughout.
 In DCRMR, alternative rules apply to the transcription of original punctuation and to the creation of separate records for individual impressions, states, binding variants, or copies.
 Alternative rules may be found at 0.4.31.4, 0.4.72.4, 184.108.40.206, 220.127.116.11, 18.104.22.168, 22.214.171.124, 5.33.35.

 - “Optionally” introduces an alternative treatment of an element.

-- “If considered important” indicates that more information may be added in a note, and thus signals choices for more or less depth in the description.
-This phrase covers the entire range between best practice on the one end, and highly specialized practices on the other.
+- “If considered important” indicates that more information may be added.
+Thus, it signals choices for more or less depth in the description.
+This phrase covers the entire range between best practice on one end, and highly specialized practices on the other.

 I.01.4.2 The cataloging agency may wish to establish policies and guidelines on the application of options, leave the use of options to the discretion of the cataloger, or use a combination of the two.

 I.01.5 Language preferences

 I.01.5.1 DCRMR is written for an English-speaking context.
 Cataloging agencies preparing descriptions in the context of a different language should replace instructions and guidelines prescribing or implying the use of English with counterparts in their preferred language (see 126.96.36.199–5.21.323.1, 188.8.131.52–5.21.385.4, 184.108.40.206–5.26.323.1, 220.127.116.11–5.26.385.4, 18.104.22.168–5.31.323.1, 22.214.171.124–5.31.385.4, Physical description, and Additional notes).